bkeiren/AwesomiumUnity/README.md

 AwesomiumUnity is a third-party Awesomium wrapper intended for use with Unity3D.

+*AwesomiumUnity allows you to display and use HTML documents in your Unity3D application.
+HTML5, CSS, and JavaScript are supported, and rendered views can be displayed anywhere a regular Unity Texture2D can be used.
+Possibilities for your application include:*

+- Fully interactive live browsing of **the** internet, in-game.
+- Rich, complex **2D or 3D** UI's created using HTML, CSS, and JavaScript.
+- Quick iteration times and result.
+Just edit your HTML, CSS, or JavaScript and reload!

 The wrapper consist of a custom native code C++ DLL which simply wraps Awesomium's C++ API (requires Unity Pro to use) and a set of C# scripts that interface with this DLL.

 **The current state of the project is:**

-**_Functionality in development, code structure and architecture not final, crashes from time to time._**
+**_Functionality in development, code structure and architecture not completely final._**

 Folders
 --------------------------------